-- 6.1 The Commission proposes that ISPs be charged an annual license fee of £500 plus 0.5% of Turnover exceeding £100,000.
-This can also be stated as 0.5% of Turnover with a minimum payment of £500.
+- 6.1 The 12 September Consultation stated the Commission's proposal that ISPs be charged an annual license fee of £500 plus 0.5% of Turnover exceeding £100,000.
+This can also be phrased as 0.5% of Turnover with a minimum payment of £500.
 Charging 0.5% of Turnover (rather than 0.1%) reflects that an ISP comparable in size to a Full Operator can engage in increasingly comparable activities and requires a comparable amount of regulatory effort.
 An annual fee schedule (rather than once-per-5-years) allows for easier forecasting and calculation of fee amounts. - The low minimum payment of £500-versus £5,000 for a Full Operator-recognizes that the Island's ISPs tend to operate on a smaller scale than Full Operators.
 Based on the most recent fee amounts paid by the Island's ISPs, smaller ISPs would pay significantly less than £5,000 per annum under the new fee schedule.
-The tendency of ISPs to pay a lower amount than Full Operators also reflects the fact that ISPs continue to have certain licence restrictions.
-Finally, it is important to note that ISPs (and potential new entrants) can choose to apply for a Full Operator license if they wish to engage the market as a Full Operator.
+The tendency of ISPs to pay a lower amount than Full Operators also reflects the fact that ISPs continue to have certain licence restrictions. - 6.3 It is also important to note that ISPs (and potential new entrants) can choose to apply for a Full Operator license if they wish to engage the market as a Full Operator.
+For example, Wi-Manx, formerly an ISP, recently became a Full Operator through a modification of its licence.